ckb-next/ckb-next/README.md

 ckb: Corsair K65/K70/K95 Driver for Linux and OSX
 =================================================

-**ckb** is an open-source driver for Corsair RGB keyboards.
+**ckb** is an open-source driver for Corsair keyboards.
 It aims to bring the functionality of their proprietary Corsair Utility Engine software to the Linux and Mac operating systems.
 This project is currently a work in progress, but several features are already complete and the software has full RGB animation support.
 More features are coming soon.
 Testing feedback and bug reports are very much appreciated!

 **Disclaimer:** ckb comes with no warranty and is not an official Corsair product.
 It is licensed under the GNU General Public License (version 2) in the hope that it will be useful for those of us wishing to take advantage of the keyboard's features on non-Windows OSes.